epsilon-phase/kanbanrs/README.md

 1. Open Kanbanrs
 2. Enter the name of the first task you want to add in the textbox labelled "New task name"
 3. Click "Add Task"
-4. Click "Edit Task" on the new task entry on the column layout.
-5. Edit the description etc as you please
+4. Enter whatever details you want in the editor that opens
-6. Click add new child, edit attributes as you please
+5. Click add new child, edit attributes as you please
-7. Repeat steps 4-6 as necessary for your task
+6. Repeat steps 4-6 as necessary for your task
-8. Optionally click Start recording time when you're working on a given task after selecting "time tracking" on the task editor
+7. Optionally click Start recording time when you're working on a given task after selecting "time tracking" on the task editor
-9. Click stop recording on that task when you're done working on it.
+8. Click stop recording on that task when you're done working on it.
-10. Mark that task completed when it's done.
+9. Mark that task completed when it's done.
-11. Save the file, under the "File" menu click "Save" or "Save as"
+10. Save the file, under the "File" menu click "Save" or "Save as"

 Further things for you to try:
 * Customize category styling etc as you please.
 It is in the "Edit" menu under *Category Style Editor*